 Leather armchair from the 50s

-Ib Kofod-Larsen' Knitting Chair s for Menu , which was launched as a limited edition back in 1951, is re-launched by Ib Kofod-Larsen Menu with the idea of "Modernism Reimagined" and returns to the world of modern Danish design.
+Ib Kofod-Larsen's Knitting Chair for Menu , which was launched in a limited edition back in 1951, is relaunched by Menu with the idea of "Modernism Reimagined" and returns to the world of modern Danish design.

-The chair is the Danish manufacturer's first attempt to reissue old classics of Danish design.
-Named after the elbow cut-outs that allow maximum comfort when knitting (or reading), the chair is the work of a master designer.
-The chair, which is reminiscent of a folding chair in its shape, looks good in any room and fits in anywhere thanks to its timeless appearance.
+The chair is the first attempt by the Danish manufacturer to reissue old classics of Danish design.
+Named after the elbow cutouts that allow for maximum comfort while knitting (or reading), the chair is the work of a master designer.
+The chair, which in shape resembles a folding chair, looks good in any room and, thanks to its timeless appearance, fits in anywhere.

-The chair with a particularly low and therefore very comfortable seat height of 30 cm consists of a frame made of dark stained and waxed wood.
-The seat and the backrest are made of leather or sheep's wool and provide special comfort.
+The chair with a particularly low and therefore very comfortable seat height of 30 cm consists of a frame of dark stained and waxed wood.
+The seat and backrest are made of leather or sheep's wool for extra comfort.
 The chair's sense of proportion and incomparable quality make it a perfect choice for contemporary interiors and design lovers.